 With Extraverts, what you see is what you get; they extravert their most favored mental process, their Dominant mental function.

 In terms of the notion that J folks are judgmental, there are 2 of the 8 J personality types more likely to reflect that trait: ESTJ and ENTJ.
 Extraverted Thinking, the ordering and organizing of people and things, is the centerpiece of these two personality types.
 That decision-making decisiveness typical of these two types can be perceived as being judgmental.
 But be careful about generalizing that understanding to the other 6 J types.

 Understanding Introverted Personality Types

-So the four Introverted Types (I_ _ Js) whose dominant preference is a Perceiving function (which is introverted), orient their Auxiliary preference – which is Judging – to the outside world.
+The four Introverted Types (I_ _ Js), whose dominant preference is a Perceiving function (which is introverted), orient their Auxiliary preference – which is Judging – to the outside world.

 Conversely the four Introverted Types (I_ _ Ps) whose dominant preference is a Judging function (which is introverted), orient their Auxiliary preference – which is Perceiving – to the outside world.

 - The 4 “I_ J” Introverted Types are in actuality more strongly governed by their “P” (Perceiving Function) which is inside and often hidden.

 - The 4 “I _P” Introverted Types are more strongly governed by their “J” (Judging Function) inside and often hidden.

 This inside “hidden” aspect can mask important characteristics of Introverted types.
 For example IP personality type people are often “more closed” or judgmental than they might appear and IJ personality type people are often “more open” than they might appear.